3 Ingredients for an iLand project

 The main ingredients of a project are (more details below):

-• project file
+project file

 This file holds all current settings of iLand and links to other types of data (e.g., climate data files).
 You can have multiple project files for the same landscape, typically stored in the main project folder.
-See comments on the Settings Editor in the iLand GUI chapter for details on how to change settings within the user interface - use this feature with caution, as it will overwrite the original settings in the .xml file!
+See comments on the Settings Editor in the iLand GUI chapter for details on how to change settings within the user interface - use this feature with caution, as it will overwrite the original settings in the.xml

-• additional data (for example, Javascript code files for forest management, specific spatial data for disturbance modules, etc)
+Data on the initial vegetation at the start of the simulationadditional data (for example, Javascript code files for forest management, specific spatial data for disturbance modules, etc)

 Which type of data you work more with depends on the phase of your project.
 When you are setting up a new landscape, you need to collect all the data and provide it in a way compatible with the model.
 See Chapter on landscape setup for a deep dive.
 If you are working with an already existing landscape and previously created simulation scenarios, then your life is likely much easier.
 For instance, if your project folder already contains climate data for multiple climate scenarios, then you can select one of the climate databases by simply changing the project file (or the iLand settings).